Complying Development

 Subdivision Code

-How do I work out if it is complying development?
+How to work out if your development is a complying development

 Are the developments within the SEPP the only form of complying development?